CW: drowning, drug use, implied mental health issues, racism/classism, disordered eating

 He leaned back against the tram seat at that with a little pout.
 “Well, fine, don’t tell me anything about your mysterious home, then.”

 “Yeah, I think the first anbaric light I saw was in Den Arden, actually.”
 Csindra gave him a slightly-embarrassed look.
-“Before that mission, to be clear.”
+“Before that mission, to be clear.
+Or maybe Avolara.
+Not sure.”

 “Awful?” she said quietly.